jackhallybone/GlanceCal/README.md

 - Add calendar colour on the left the default calendar app/extension
 - Handle 12h and 24h display options
 - Order the all day events as they are in the calendar app?
-- Link to the event in the calendar app when pressed in extension?
+- Link to the event in the calendar app when pressed in extension (or disable table user interaction)?
-- Better documentation once I really understand all my optional unwrapping etc
+- Only need to perform update when there is new data?

 ### Issues: